mosra/m.css/doc/plugins/plots-and-graphs.rst

 .. role:: css(code)
     :language: css

-These plugin allow you to render plots and graphs directly from data specified inline in the page source.
+These plugin allow you to render plots, graphs or QR codes directly from data specified inline in the page source.
 Similarly to `math rendering <{filename}/admire/math.rst>`_, the graphics is rendered to a SVG that's embedded directly in the HTML markup.

 .. note-danger:: Experimental features